Topology of Discrete Quantum Feedback Control: Discrete quantum feedback control

 where the nonunitary state change is caused by measurement backaction.
-Then, we let the system undergo unitary time evolution during time $\tau$, which is described by a unitary operator
+Next, we let the system undergo unitary time evolution during time $\tau$, which is described by a unitary operator

-where $\hat{H}_m(t)$ is the feedback Hamiltonian which depends on the measurement outcome $m$ and $\mathcal{T}$ is the time-ordering operator.
+where $\hat{H}_m(t)$ is the feedback Hamiltonian that depends on the measurement outcome $m$ and $\mathcal{T}$ is the time-ordering operator.
 We set $\hbar=1$ throughout this paper.
-If we take an ensemble average over measurement outcomes, the final density matrix after one feedback loop is given by \cite{Sagawa08}
+If we take an ensemble average over measurement outcomes, then the final density matrix after one feedback loop is given by \cite{Sagawa08}

 where $\hat{\rho}^\prime_m=\hat{U}_m\hat{\rho}_m\hat{U}_m^\dag$ is the density matrix after feedback control with measurement outcome $m$.
 Thus, a discrete quantum feedback control is described by a quantum channel